Course Offerings

 All French classes are 5 hours a week.
 Per skill level classes.

 This course is intended for beginners in French.
 It allows you to see the basics of French grammar as well as “conjugaison”.
-The activities offered are around major themes such as identity, cooking, family, hobbies and travels.
-Approached in a playful way, they will allow learners to be able to find their way around in space and in the present time, in French, and to have solid bases to explore France and its capital.
+The activities offered are around major themes such as identity, cooking, family, hobbies, and travel.
+Approached playfully, they will allow learners to be able to find their way around in space and in the present time, in French, and to have solid bases to explore France and its capital.

 This course is intended for intermediate beginners.
-The emphasis is on communication, discussion and role-playing.
+The emphasis is on communication, discussion, and role-playing.
 Learners will approach past tenses and a little more advanced grammar.
-Playful, the themes are centered on French geography, memories, tastes, fashion and art: a real plus for a Parisian life.
+Playful, the themes are centered on French geography, memories, tastes, fashion, and art: a real plus for Parisian life.

 3) AP French